-Vfl criteria Sub-criteria Evaluative judgement Rationale for evaluative judgements (see Annex 7 for more detail about evaluative criteria) Procurement and funding Transparency and flexibility in procurement processes Meeting minimum expectations Procurement processes appear to have been transparent in Request for Proposal (RfP), and ongoing contract negotiations and management, but a business-as-usual approach to procurement was still commonly perceived. processes Māori provider resourcing Not meeting expectations Māori providers generally reported feeling under-resourced, despite some positive shifts in flexibility in funding and relationships with Te Whatu Ora.
+Vfl criteria Sub-criteria Evaluative judgement Rationale for evaluative judgements (see Annex 7 for more detail about evaluative criteria) Performance management and Transparency and flexibility in procurement processes Meeting minimum expectations Procurement processes appear to have been transparent in Request for Proposal (RfP), and ongoing contract negotiations and management, but a business-as-usual approach to procurement was still commonly perceived. accountability Māori provider Not meet Not meeting expectations Māori providers generally reported feeling under- resourced, despite some positive shifts in flexibility in funding and relationships with Te Whatu Ora.